grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 1. The monsters are real

-Of course, the core conceit of urban fantasy is that monsters - vampires, werewolves, etc. - are real.
-Not just real, they are also people, playable characters It's kinda obvious, so I won't elaborate on it further.
+The core conceit of urban fantasy is, of course, that monsters are real.
+I won't elaborate further.

 In _Curseborne_, the monsters are the Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
-So cursed they have internalized this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
+So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

 #### 2. The world is darker